 - Academic background—grades and grade trends, all MCAT scores, postbaccalaureate and/or graduate experiences, honors courses, research experiences and any independent study courses.

-- Personal Growth and Development—maturity, leadership skills, interpersonal skills, involvement in activities helping others, sensitivity and tolerance toward others, critical thinking skills and communication skills.
+- Personal Growth and Development—maturity, integrity, leadership skills, empathy and interpersonal skills, involvement in activities helping others, exposure to diverse circumstances and settings, critical thinking skills, communication skills, and distance traveled (i.e., where the applicant has come from to where s/he/they are now).

-- Professional Development—demonstrated experiences in health care settings, understanding of issues and dilemmas facing medicine, knowledge of medical school demands and pressures and external vs. internal pressures to pursue a medical career.
+- Professional Development—understanding of humanistic dimensions of medicine, exploration of medicine through physician shadowing, distance traveled, demonstrated experiences in health care and service-oriented settings, knowledge of medical school demands and pressures, research productivity, external vs. internal pressures to pursue a medical career.

 - Decisions are communicated as soon as possible.
 Students are notified if they are accepted, placed on the Alternate List or denied acceptance within two to four weeks.

 Accepted applicants are required to respond to the Office of Admissions offer within two weeks.
-The University of Cincinnati abides by the AAMC Traffic Rules and students may hold multiple acceptances until May 15.
+The University of Cincinnati abides by the AAMC Traffic Rules and students may hold multiple acceptances until the stated date per the AAMC.
 After that date, students may only hold one medical school acceptance.